Turlt31/Password-Maneger-V2/README.md

 ## Usage
 1. Launch and **Register** a user (creates `files/<user>/` with encrypted vault files and `config/settings.json`).
 2. **Login**; if OTP is enabled, enter the 6-digit code.
-If PIN is required, you will be prompted.
+If a PIN is required, you will be prompted.
 3. Use the left menu to switch between **Logins**, **Cards**, and **Settings**.
 4. Click **+** to add entries.
-Passwords can be generated and toggled hidden/visible.
+Passwords can be generated and toggled between hidden/visible.
 5. Click fields in the detail view to copy (username/password/TOTP/card fields).
 Use the eye/edit/bin icons to show, edit, or delete.
 6. In **Settings**, adjust theme, default screen, favicon loading, password visibility, PIN requirement, and OTP toggle.